- Attractive restyling

 The 4.2-liter twin-turbo V-8 also serves in the CT6 Platinum, albeit in a detuned mode that produces 500 hp.
-Cadillac hasn’t detailed the engines in the 2019 beyond its new toy, but they’re likely carryover items from last year.
-That should mean a 2.0-liter turbo-4, a 3.0-liter twin-turbocharged V-6, and a plug-in hybrid with at least 31 miles of range.
+Cadillac carries over the other CT6 engines: a 2.0-liter turbo-4, a V-6, a 3.0-liter twin-turbocharged V-6, and a plug-in hybrid with at least 31 miles of range.
 But the CT6's future beyond 2019 is unclear, so we'll update here as we learn more.

-It’s also an open question as to whether the CT6 V-Sport’s new 10-speed automatic will join the range’s less powerful engines.
+It’s also an open question as to whether the CT6-V’s new 10-speed automatic will join the range’s less powerful engines.
 The current CT6 uses a family of 8-speeds.